sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Processes-and-Virtual-Memory.md

 For a 4KB page size, 48 bit virtual address space and 8 byte PTE we would need 512 GB of data to store the page table.
 (A lot)

-An $k$ level page table helps fix this problem.
+A $k$ level page table helps fix this problem.
 The page table in level one will store page table entries which each point to another page table (in level 2).
 This continues until reaching level $k$, where each page table entry points to a virtual page in virtual memory.

 If every page table entry in a page table is null then it does not need any memory to be allocated.